Villy-P/TS-Chess/README.md

 Now that first variable may seem very confusing to you.
 That is what is called a FEN String.
 FEN stands for Forsyth–Edwards Notation, named after Scottish newspaper David Forsyth.
-Here are the parts of a FEN String and a table to acompany them:
+Here are the parts of a FEN String and a table to accompany them:

 - Placement data
   - Calculate the position of the pieces on a square.
 Take this FEN string: `1n1rk3/pR6/8/B2p1p2/4n3/2N2b2/PP5P/2KR4`
-    - First we move one sqare, then place a black knight, then move one square, place a black rook and then a black king, then skip three squares and go down a rank.
+    - First we move one square, then place a black knight, then move one square, place a black rook and then a black king, then skip three squares and go down a rank.
 After that place a black pawn, the a white rook, then skip six squares and go down a rank.
-Then skip eight squares and go down a rank, then place a white bishop, skip two squares, place a black pawn, skip a square, and then place a black pawn, then skip two sqaures and go down a rank.
+Then skip eight squares and go down a rank, then place a white bishop, skip two squares, place a black pawn, skip a square, and then place a black pawn, then skip two squares and go down a rank.
 Then Skip four squares and place a black knight then skip three squares and go down a rank.
 Then skip two squares and place a white knight then skip teo squares then add a black bishop then skip two squares and go down a rank.
 After that place two white pawns and skip five squares and place a white pawn then go down a rank.
 Finally, skip two squares, place a white king, a white rook, then skip 4 squares.
 - Player to move
   - `w` for white, `b` for black.
 - Castling